In the living room of the large, dark house, three people seemed to be standing as far away from each other as they could.

 On the near wall (to my right, as I stepped into the room, trying to be inconspicuous) was a slender woman with wild red hair — lots of it.
 She wore a denim skirt, a paint-spattered smock, and bare feet (well, I guess you don’t “wear” bare feet).
 If the older woman was indeed about to disinherit somebody, this one looked like a likely candidate — though I couldn’t have said why that idea popped into my head.

 I focused on the redhead’s hands.
 They were clean and pale, and, the smock aside, she had evidently not just come from her easel.
 (I would have bet cash money that the most recent painting she’d done, no matter how long ago, had been artistic rather than household.)
+Her jeans and sneakers were completely clean.

 Kate Lane stepped forward and addressed Rhonda.